jpcmf/jpcmf/README.md

 ### Side projects

 I maintain and develop the following projects, continuously creating new features, testing, and implementing improvements.
 Many of these projects were born out of a desire to explore new techniques and technologies, and they serve as a way to learn something new every day.
-Think of this as my public lab—feel free to explore, provide feedback, or contribute if you'd like!
+Think of this as my public lab-feel free to explore, provide feedback, or contribute if you'd like!

 | Project | GitHub Repository  | Status  |
 | ------- | --- | --- |